TomatOrg/TomatoDotNet/README.md

 - Full support for reference types
   - With abstract/virtual methods support
   - Upcasting fully implemented
+- Full support for exceptions
+  - Done using generated control flow
 - Full support for integer and floating point types
 - Full support for array types
 - Full support for struct types